MariaSultanbekova/sentiment_analysis_bot/README.md

 --------------------------------------------------------------------------------------------------------------
 Now we can move on to the architecture of our model from the transformers library, called BERT.

 A transformer is a sequence of encoders and decoders, but the encoders here are unusual.
+Inside it is the Self-Attention mechanism and a fully connected network.

 ![header](https://github.com/MariaSultanbekova/sentiment_analysis_bot/blob/main/transformer.png)

-Inside it is the Self-Attention mechanism and a fully connected network
+## Self-Attention
+A sentence comes to the input of the self-attention block, then each word is encoded into embedding and 3 vectors, called query, key and value

 ![head](https://github.com/MariaSultanbekova/sentiment_analysis_bot/blob/main/encoder.png)